 (a) Before being accepted as a member all Local District Associations must satisfy the Executive Committee that they are properly constituted Associations, are playing football according to the Laws of the Game of the International Football Association Board, provide the General Secretary with a return, where necessary, setting forth the schools in its membership, and must complete the annual ESFA/FA Audit Form, as instructed, at least seven days before the deadline date.

-The Executive Committee shall have the right to refuse to accept the affiliation of any new Association which covers any part of the same areas as that of an Association already affiliated.
+(b) The HSFA shall have the right to refuse to accept the affiliation of any new Association which covers any part of the same areas as that of an Association already affiliated.

-All affiliated Associations must agree to abide by the Rules of the ESFA & HSFA.
+(d) All member Local Associations must agree to abide by the Rules of the ESFA & HSFA.

-(b) An affiliated Local District Association shall be governed by regularly elected Officers and Management Committee – the election of such to take place at its Annual General Meeting convened for that purpose.
+(e) An member Local Association shall be governed by regularly elected Officers and Management Committee – the election of such to take place at its Annual General Meeting convened for that purpose.

-(c) A District Schools’ Football Association should have its own Banking Account.
+(f) A member Local Association should have its own Banking Account.
 Its funds may be used to assist charitable objects or institutions, but shall not be employed to promote the interest of any political or religious organisation.

-(e) No Local District Association, or school or college, affiliated to that Association shall compete in any competition which is not recognised and registered by the Executive Committee, or play against any unaffiliated Association, or team, without the sanction of the ESFA and HSFA.
+(h) No member Local Association, or school affiliated to that member Association shall compete in any competition which is not recognised and registered by the HSFA, or play against any non-member association, or team, without the sanction of the ESFA.

-(f) Local District Associations shall not administer competitions involving schools or Associations outside their own area without prior sanction of the ESFA Council and HSFA.
+(i) Member District Associations shall not administer competitions involving schools or Associations outside their own area without prior sanction of the HSFA.

-(g) Local District Schools’ Football Associations may sanction the participation of school children of both sexes in matches under their control, where the match restricts players to those under 18 years of age at midnight between 31st August and 1st September in any playing season.
+(j) Member Local District Associations may sanction the participation of school children of both sexes in matches under their control, where the match restricts players to those under 18 years of age at midnight between 31st August and 1st September in any playing season.

-(h) Any Local District Association affiliated to the HSFA shall, on request, accept as a member any school or college with full time pupils, and within its geographical area.
+(k) A member Local Association shall, on request, accept as a member any school or college with full time pupils, and within its geographical area.

-(j) The HSFA and all Local District Associations who run representative teams MUST have a named Association Welfare Officer who is fully compliant with FA/ESFA Welfare Officer requirements.
+(m) All member Local Associations that run representative teams MUST have a named welfare officer who is fully compliant with The Football Association’s, and the ESFA’s, welfare officer requirements.